nonnb/nonnb.github.io/SmartGit/Latest/GUI/GitCommands/Branching/Conflict-Solver.md

 # Using the SmartGit Conflict Solver to resolve merge conflicts

-SmartGit comes with a Conflict Solver tool which allows merge conflict resolution using a standard Three Way merge approach.
+SmartGit comes with a Conflict Solver tool which allows merge conflict resolution using the standard Three-Way merge approach.

 - The **left pane** shows the local branch commit version of the file (`ours`)
 - The **center pane** shows the current conflicted Working Tree version of the file, including the merge confict markers.